vjbollavarapu/modulyn-community/apps/frontend/docs/community-setup.md

-# TidyGen Community Edition Setup Guide
+# Modulyn Community Edition Setup Guide

 ## Overview

-The TidyGen Community Edition is a free, open-source, self-hosted ERP solution optimized for Web3 Foundation grant requirements.
+The Modulyn Community Edition is a free, open-source, self-hosted ERP solution optimized for Web3 Foundation grant requirements.
 This guide will help you set up and deploy your own instance.

 ## Features